KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by the System.Data.Common.DataAdapter during an insert, update, or delete operation if the number of rows affected equals zero.

-    throw [System.Data.DBConcurrencyException]::New("the System.Data.Common.DataAdapter during an insert, update, or delete operation if the number of rows affected equals zero.")
+    throw [System.Data.DBConcurrencyException]::New('the System.Data.Common.DataAdapter during an insert, update, or delete operation if the number of rows affected equals zero.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.DBConcurrencyException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.DBConcurrencyException.aspx)